 Here's how workers' compensation/back injury typically works and why you should get an experienced Columbia workers' compensation lawyer to negotiate and finalize it.

-Overview of Workers' Compensation in Columbia
+Overview of Workers' Compensation in South Carolina

 Workers' compensation is a type of insurance that employers must carry to cover employees against certain costs of suffering workplace injuries or developing work-related illnesses or injuries.
 It protects employees and their families from financial hardship due to a work-related injury or occupational disease.